Dozens injured in stampede at religious gathering in Israel | CBC News

 More than 30 people in critical condition

-More than 100 people were injured, dozens critically, in a stampede at a Jewish religious gathering in northern Israel attended by tens of thousands of people, Israel's main rescue service said early Friday.
+A stampede broke out early Friday at a Jewish religious gathering attended by tens of thousands of people in northern Israel, injuring more than 100 people, dozens critically, Israel's main rescue service said.
+Israeli media reported dozens of deaths.

+The disaster occurred at the main celebrations of Lag BaOmer, a holiday when tens of thousands of people, mostly ultra-Orthodox Jews, gather to honour Rabbi Shimon Bar Yochai, a second-century sage and mystic who is buried there.
+Large crowds traditionally light bonfires as part of the celebrations at Mount Meron.

+Israeli Prime Minister Benjamin Netanyahu called it a "great tragedy," and said everyone was praying for the victims.

-Magen David Adom tweeted that it was treating 103 people, including 38 in critical condition.
+The Magen David Adom rescue service tweeted that it was treating 103 people, including 38 in critical condition.
 Israeli media had earlier reported that a grandstand collapsed, but the rescue service said all the injuries happened in a stampede.

-Israeli media reported that up to 38 people were killed, but the rescue service did not immediately respond to a request for confirmation.
-The Ynet news website was among those reporting the figure.
-It published a photo appearing to show several bodies.
+Israeli media, citing anonymous medical officials reported up to 40 people were killed, but the rescue service did not immediately respond to a request for confirmation.
+Photos from the scene showed rows of wrapped bodies.

 The Israeli military said it had dispatched medics and search and rescue teams along with helicopters to assist with a "mass casualty incident" in the area.
 It did not provide details on the nature of the disaster.